-BROOKINGS, S.D. ?
-A 55-year-old man died Monday night in a one-vehicle crash south of Brookings.
+IONA, S.D. ?
+One person died early Monday morning in a one-vehicle crash south of Iona in Lyman County.

 Governor-elect Kristi Noem is seeking public input as she looks to appoint a service-first South Dakotan to fill the District 9 House vacancy.
 The opening was created after Representative-elect Deb Peters announced she would not be taking the oath of office in January.
 Peters will continue serving until January 4, 2019.
 Governor-elect Noem will appoint a legislator to serve during the 2019 and 2020 legislative sessions.